Yano-kun's Ordinary Days: Live-action film

 A live-action film adaptation was announced on July 4, 2024.
 Produced by Shochiku and directed by Takehiko Shinjō, with scripts written by Noriaki Sugihara, Kei Watanabe and Hajime Ibuki, and music composed by Nobuaki Nobusawa, the film premiered in Japanese theaters on November 15, 2024, featuring the insert song "Staying with You", performed by Travis Japan.

 Anime

 An anime adaptation was also announced on July 4, 2024, which is later confirmed to be a television series produced by Happinet, animated by Ajiado and directed by Shinpei Mitsuo, with Deko Akao handling series composition, Toshihasa Kaya designing the characters, and Hideakira Kimura composing the music.
-The series premiered on October 1, 2025, on Nippon TV's AnichU programming block and other networks.
-The opening theme song is "Pop Life", performed by Fantastics from Exile Tribe, and the ending theme song is "Better Off", performed by iScream.
-Crunchyroll is streaming the series.
+The series aired from October 1 to December 17, 2025, on Nippon TV's AnichU programming block and other networks.
+The opening theme song is "Pop Life", performed by Fantastics from Exile Tribe, while the ending theme song is "Better Off", performed by iScream.
+Crunchyroll streamed the series.